Sure, your pool looks great. But is it energy efficient? Get ready for the main principle I try to tell all pool owners.

 Light ‘er Up!

 Make sure those pool lights are LED.
 They’ll use less energy, last longer, and come in color-changing options.
 Disco party in the pool, anyone?

-No pool is energy-efficient without a variable-speed pump.
-The Blue Torrent 2 HP Variable-Speed Pump is the one to try—it’s ultra-powerful, allows for more thorough circulation, is eligible for rebates, and pays itself off in under a year in energy saved.
+No pool is energy-efficient without a variable speed pump.
+The BLACK+DECKER 2 HP Variable Speed Pump is the one to try—it’s ultra-powerful, allows for more thorough circulation, is eligible for rebates, and pays itself off in under a year in energy saved.
 As customer Dave Schmidt says, “My pool has never looked cleaner.
 I am pleased with my new pump!”

 A Little Energy Now, Savings Forever!